WorldHealthOrganization/tbsequencing-ncbi-sync/README.md

 They must be equal to the values used in the main repository.

+## INSDC synchronization
+One of the step workflow will run daily (if enabled) and will synchronize our database with new sample data available at the INSDC.
+All synchronization is performed by using the different tools of the [NCBI Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25501/) (esearch, efetch, elink).
+The logic is the following:

+1. Search newly submitted sequencing data with the term “MYCOBACTERIUM” in the organism attribute value.
+2. Insert the new records into the sequencingdata table
+3. Using elink, search for all BioSamples associated with these newly inserted sequencing data and insert the new records into our sample and samplealias tables
+4. Using elink, search for all BioProject associated with these newly inserted samples and insert the new records into our package table

 # Application Code

 You will need to build and deploy a Docker image containing the python application code handling synchronization.
 An AWS ECR has been deployed by the main repository and will receive the Docker image.
 Refer to our [action file](.github/workflows/push.yml) and reusable [workflow](https://github.com/finddx/seq-treat-tbkb-github-workflows/blob/main/.github/workflows/build_push.yml) for building and pushing the image.